chrisgilbertjr/spring/README.md

 A lightweight 2D rigid body physics engine for games.

 #### Whats new: ####
-* Joints Demo now complete!
-11/8/15
+* Joints Demo now complete for MSVC2013!
 * UNIX projects are somewhat functional using CMake. static libs can be built.

 #### Whats coming: ####